CanobbioE/reelo/README.md

 Reelo is an ELO system for Mathematics games.
 The name refers to the Esperanto's term that means "real number".

-## TODOS
-## Technologies
+## Tech stack

 ### Front end

-The UI uses React.js with Redux and Hooks.
+The UI uses ReactJS with Redux and Hooks.
 It follows the material UI standards.
-Everything else is just plain old CSS+HTML.

 ### Back end

 The logic behind the application is written in [Go](https://golang.org/).
-Data is being stored in a MySql database.
+Data is being stored in a MySQL database.
 It follows the REST architecture.

 ### Devops

-For an easy deploy the application is being containerized with Docker.
-Finally everything is being put together with docker-compose.
+For an easy deploy the application is being containerized with Docker, and everything is put together with docker-compose.

 ## Usage